uutzinger/RTIMULib2-Teensy/README.md

 * Bosch BMX055 (although magnetometer support is experimental currently).
 * Bosch BNO055 with onchip fusion.

+* 9250 and 9150 are set to provide temperature readings and use FIFO for all sensor readings

 Pressure/temperature sensing is supported for the following pressure sensors:

 * BMP180
 * LPS25H
 * MS5611
 * MS5637
+* MS5803 (10atm underwater)

+Humidity/temperature sensing is supported for the following humidity sensors:

+HTS221
+HTU21D

+The humidity infrastructure and HTS221 support was generously supplied by XECDesign.
+It follows the model used by the pressure infrastructure - see RTIMULibDrive11 for an example of how to use this.

 Note that currently only pressure sensors connected via I2C are supported.
 Also, an MS5637 sensor will be auto-detected as an MS5611.
 To get the correct processing for the MS5637, edit the RTIMULib.ini file and set PressureType=5.